blurrycontour/zuul-gerrit/doc/source/connections.rst

 Create an SSH keypair for Zuul to use if there isn't one already, and create a Gerrit user with that key::

-  cat ~/id_rsa.pub | ssh -p29418 gerrit.example.com gerrit create-account --ssh-key - --full-name Jenkins jenkins
+  cat ~/id_rsa.pub | ssh -p29418 gerrit.example.com gerrit create-account --ssh-key - --full-name Zuul zuul

 Give that user whatever permissions will be needed on the projects you want Zuul to gate.
 For instance, you may want to grant ``Verified